Your poem can be about absolutely anything related to

 Prize Scale

-All scale levels include being published in the poetry book Poetry In Summer.
+All scale levels include being published in the poetry book Poetry On The Homestead.

 The Grand Prize winner, top 3 poets in each age group,